sarah-antillia/Tensorflow-Tiled-Image-Segmentation-RINGS-Prostate-Tumor/README.md

 </pre>

-By using this callback, on every epoch_change, the inference procedure can be called for 6 images in <b>mini_test</b> folder.
+By using this callback, on every epoch_change, the inference procedure can be called for 1 image in <b>mini_test</b> folder.
 This will help you confirm how the predicted mask changes at each epoch during your training process.<br> <br>

 <b>Epoch_change_inference output</b><br>